SoraK93/E-Commerce_App/README.md

 - ~~Setup session & cookie~~
 - Structure backend file in a organized manner
 - making sure all api follows a certain return structure
+- ~~Implement alembic to manage database changes made into python models~~

 ### Frontend